 Power Chan for Ellesmere Choi.
 It seemed like both suffered through nervousness and/or confidence problems hence not passing a certain exam yet.

 Oceane Zhu for Iris Wong.
 I just remember recently.
 Their characters and personalities were different, just that they were both nurses so I thought I place them against each other.
 I felt Iris’ character Daisy was really funny, even if she seemed flirty at times.
 She brought in a sense of charm to her role.
-Though I do like Oceane as an actress (considering the new group), but I didn’t really feel it was as funny or likeable as Daisy.
+Though I do like Oceane as an actress (considering the new group), but I didn’t really feel it was as funny or likable as Daisy.
 (And I so didn’t see it that Oceane’s character was a spy for Henry later.
 SAD…)

 The Missing Members:

 Kate Tsui as Mandy/Monkey.
 Honestly, that was lame.
 Even some characters who got killed off in the past got more screen time than that.
 I don’t expect it to go on for episodes and waste even more time on personal matters, but at least have her appear in the first episode?
 And I remember reading about how someone had said that, “Kate was the heart of A Great Way to Care” and for once, I couldn’t agree more.
 It’s not about comparing or wanting to pick on new members.
 The new additions could be there to add in variety to the cast.
 Yet I felt it was soooo wrong to not wait for Kate.
 She and Alex have created this special chemistry that felt just right for the series itself, either it was personal or working together.
 To think that Kate was so excited for the sequel.